9 Building Blocks of Good Writing [updated]

 By voice, I do not mean grammar's active and passive voices, as mentioned above.
 Voice refers to the unique flavour of a writer's work.
 Voice is what allows a reader to sink into the experience of reading a particular author, and a well-seasoned voice will keep them coming back again and again.
 Just as with learning to talk, voice can only be developed by writing and writing and writing some more, so keep at it.
 Eventually you'll feel your voice coming through.

-writing.
+Editing is writing.
 If you're not editing your work, it is likely only a hopeful start and nothing more.
 It is during the editing process that you can work with the language to find the rhythm and meaning within a piece.
 You have the opportunity to grow your thoughts into beautiful, mature things, so take it, because remember: your thoughts are not so precious that they don't need work.

 If you feel that the above rules don't matter, to quote the Palinode quoting some other guy, "your subjective opinion is not objectively correct."